syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 </tr>
 <tr>
 <td> {{'[OneButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html)'| markdownify }} </td>
-<td> Shows SfPopupLayout with OneButton in the FooterView.
+<td> Shows the SfPopupLayout with one button in the footer view.
 This is the default value.</td>
 </tr>
 <tr>
 <td> {{'[TwoButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html)'| markdownify }} </td>
-<td> Shows SfPopupLayout with TwoButtons in the FooterView.</td>
+<td> Shows the SfPopupLayout with two buttons in the footer view.</td>
 </tr>
 </table>

-## Popup with one button in the footer
+## Pop-up with one button in the footer

-In the below code example we have set `SfPopupLayout.PopupView.AppearanceMode` property as `OneButton` which displays only AcceptButton in the FooterView.
+In the following code example, the `SfPopupLayout.PopupView.AppearanceMode` property is set as `OneButton` which displays only the Accept button in the footer view.

-### Type A:

 {% highlight c# %}